-5 Example Applications
+6 Example Applications

 Three simple applications are provided for each board.
 These applications demonstrate basic connections to the Local Bus Interface, basic I/O and a simple memory application.
-Separate applications for each board are provided in examples/admxrc2, examples/admxpl, examples/admxp.
-Matlab scripts simple.m and memory.m are provided in the examples directory to run these applications from within Matlab.
+Separate applications for each board are provided in examples/admxrc2, examples/admxpl, examples/admxp, , examples/admxrc4, examples/adpxpi.
+Matlab scripts test_simple.m and test_memory.m are provided in the examples directory to run these applications from within Matlab.

-5.1 Simple
+6.1 NibRev

 This example here shows the simplest possible interface using the PLX/XPL Interface Module.
 Data from the control register is nibble reversed and then output to the status register.
+This example formerly named simple has been renamed nibrev.mdl to avoid confusion with the functionally similar simple.vhd example in the ADM-XRC SDK.